OpaCodes/OpaCodes/README.md

 ## My Vision
 I want to realise my ideas if they can be helpful, whatever they may be, or to support ideas which I consider incredibly helpful.

+## A Note to Myself
+Hard work is the reward; the more I love what I do, the more I'll work harder to make it the best that it can be.